lrusso/LRussoWeb/README.md

 ### 404 Error Redirection Workaround

 This project implements a clever **workaround for 404 (Not Found) errors**, ensuring a smoother user experience.
 Instead of simply displaying a generic error page, the system attempts to intelligently redirect users to relevant content or a well-designed custom error page, minimizing user frustration and improving navigation.
 This is achieved through a combination of server-side configurations and client-side scripting to detect 404 conditions and initiate appropriate redirection logic.

-### MP4 Video Player with Subtitles

-A custom-built **MP4 video player** is integrated into the project.
-This player goes beyond basic video playback by offering **full support for embedded or external subtitles** (in SRT format).
-It provides a clean, user-friendly interface with standard playback controls, making it ideal for presenting video content with accessibility in mind.

 ### Automated Daily Bot (Cron Job)